JanHerca/urantiapedia/output/wikijs/en/article/Emma_L_Christensen/A_message_to_the_first_triennial_delegate_assembly.md

 To emphasize my point I want to paraphrase a statement made by our first President in his report to the Brotherhood at the end of his three-year tenure.
 We must be careful not to confuse primary and secondary loyalties.
 Our primary spiritual loyalty is to the Universal Father, and to him alone.
 When we encounter some spiritually hungry brother our first objective is to bring him closer to his heavenly Father.
 This we may attempt to do with or without the book.
 All things are secondary and subordinate to the acquisition of this one prize: the realization of sonship with God.
 The book itself is not an end; it is a most important means to an end.
 If _The URANTIA Book_ becomes mandatory in our ministry. then we have truly subordinated to it our first and primary objective and purpose, as Urantians, which is: the service of God.

 > “_You cannot reveal God to those who do not seek for him ...
 Man must become hungry for truth as a result of the experiences of living, or he must desire to know God as the result of contact with the lives of those who are acquainted with the divine Father before another human being can act as the means of leading such a fellow mortal to the Father in heaven.
-If we know God, our real business on earth is so to live as to permit the Father to reveal himself in our lives, and thus will all God-seeking persons see the Father and ask for our help in finding out more about the God who in this manner finds expression in our lives._” ([UB 132:7.2](/en/The_Urantia_Book/132#p7_2))
+If we know God, our real business on earth is so to live as to permit the Father to reveal himself in our lives, and thus will all God-seeking persons see the Father and ask for our help in finding out more about the God who in this manner finds expression in our lives._” (<a id="a61_638"></a>[UB 132:7.2](/en/The_Urantia_Book/132#p7_2))

 When someone asks us, as the apostles asked Jesus, what is your religion?
 What do you believe?
 We will joyfully respond: